teamed/teamed.io/pages/qa.md

 All tickets:

- * Formatting of ticket description follows
+ * The formatting of a ticket description, as well as all messages inside it, follows [Github Markdown](https://help.github.com/articles/github-flavored-markdown/) style.

-   [Github Markdown](https://help.github.com/articles/github-flavored-markdown/)
-   style.
+ * Messages in a ticket always start with a name of a user they are addressed to.

 `TS/FIX` (bug fixing tickets) and `TS/PDD` (puzzle resolving):